 Gorgias is a customer service platform generally associated with ecommerce teams.
 It simplifies support by providing a central hub for all your communication channels, including email and live chat.
 You’re also able to handle social media requests from a number of platforms like Facebook and Instagram.

 Price: Free trial available.
-Plans start at $10 per month.
+Plans start at $8 per month for up to 50 tickets.

 Zendesk is a customer service tool generally associated with large, enterprise-sized teams.
 They offer a diverse feature set, including some tools to interact with customers over social media such as a shared inbox where you can centralize incoming requests.